elunna/nerfhack-changelog/README.md

 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels.
 * Trees can generate in dungeon rooms (xnh)
+* Trees can be destroyed by fire, cold, and disintegration rays.
+* If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction.
 * Medusa's Island gets flying boots instead of levitation boots.

 ### Castle changes